Shimura's Vector-Valued Modular Forms, Weight Changing Operators, and Laplacians: Operators on Quasi-Modular Forms and on Vector-Valued Modular Forms

-We recall from \cite{[Ze]} that the modular forms with representations involving $V_{m}$ admit a multiplicative structure, arising from the tensor product and the natural projection from $V_{m} \otimes V_{p}$ onto $V_{m+p}$.
+We recall from \cite{[Ze1]} that the modular forms with representations involving $V_{m}$ are endowed with a multiplicative structure, arising from the tensor product and the natural projection from $V_{m} \otimes V_{p}$ onto $V_{m+p}$.
 This multiplication corresponds to the usual (tensor) product of quasi-modular forms via Theorem \ref{QMFVVMF}.
 It also behaves well with respect to the embeddings $i_{m}$.
 On the other hand, the operators appearing in the Rankin--Cohen brackets in Theorem \ref{RCbrack} do not commute well with the inclusions $i_{m}$.
-Therefore the only assertion about Rankin--Cohen brackets for modular forms involving $V_{m}$ that we can make at this point is the following. \begin{cor} Composing the combinations defining the Rankin--Cohen brackets in Theorem \ref{RCbrack} with the projection $V_{m} \otimes V_{p} \to V_{m+p}$ yields bilinear operators from $\mathcal{M}_{k-m}^{*}(V_{m}\otimes\rho)\times\mathcal{M}_{l-p}^{*}(V_{p}\otimes\eta)$ to $\mathcal{M}_{k+l+2n-m-p}^{*}(V_{m+p}\otimes\rho\otimes\eta)$ for every type $*$. \end{cor}
+Therefore the only assertion about Rankin--Cohen brackets for modular forms involving $V_{m}$ that we can make at this point is the following. \begin{cor} The combinations defining the Rankin--Cohen brackets in Theorem \ref{RCbrack} yield, when composed with the projection $V_{m} \otimes V_{p} \to V_{m+p}$, bilinear operators from $\mathcal{M}_{k-m}^{*}(V_{m}\otimes\rho)\times\mathcal{M}_{l-p}^{*}(V_{p}\otimes\eta)$ to $\mathcal{M}_{k+l+2n-m-p}^{*}(V_{m+p}\otimes\rho\otimes\eta)$ for every type $*$.
+The same assertion holds for the combinations from Remark \ref{RC2dim} for the cases excluded in that theorem. \end{cor}

-\begin{proof} The corollary follows directly from part $(i)$ of Theorem \ref{difopShim} and the proof of Thoerem \ref{RCbrack}. \end{proof} Note that unlike Corollary \ref{comim}, the Rankin--Cohen brackets from Corollary \ref{RCShim} do not go naturally over to $V_{m+p+1}$ (or to the limit space with $V_{\infty}$).
+\begin{proof} Part $(i)$ of Theorem \ref{difopShim} shows that the form of these compositions is the same on quasi-modular forms and on the spaces in question.
+The assertions now follow from the proof of Theorem \ref{RCbrack}, together with the considerations in Remark \ref{RC2dim} in the excluded cases. \end{proof} Note that unlike Corollary \ref{comim}, the Rankin--Cohen brackets from Corollary \ref{RCShim} do not go naturally over to $V_{m+p+1}$ (or to the limit space with $V_{\infty}$).
 This is not surprising, since the Rankin--Cohen brackets defined in Theorem \ref{RCbrack} depend on the depth of the quasi-modular forms on which they operate.